adeii-health/Overview/README.md

-# ABDG's Operating Manual
+# ADEii Health's Operating Manual
 Welcome!
-We were inspired by a few VCs where they provided an operating manual to provide people all the information you could possibly want to know about ABDG; and we will continually update it to fill in holes that are discovered.
+We were inspired by a few VCs where they provided an operating manual to provide people all the information you could possibly want to know about ADEii; and we will continually update it to fill in holes that are discovered.

-This manual was inspired by a commitment to radical transparency which we learned from Starting Line Investments, who was inspired by Bloomberg Beta.
+This manual was inspired by a commitment to radical transparency, which we learned from Starting Line Investments, which was inspired by Bloomberg Beta.

 <u>Table of Contents</u>
 * [What We Do](#what-we-do)